Jimin0818/Flight-Prices-Data-Scraping/README.md

 # Flight-Prices-Data-Scraping
-Uses data scraping to gather information on the cheapest flight tickets
+Uses data scraping to gather information on the cheapest flight tickets, project collaboration with Ji Min Yoon and Arsal Hussain

 Packages installed: